Hasse principle

 In mathematics, Helmut Hasse's local–global principle, also known as the Hasse principle, is the idea that one can find an integer solution to an equation by using the Chinese remainder theorem to piece together solutions modulo powers of each different prime number.
 This is handled by examining the equation in the completions of the rational numbers: the real numbers and the p-adic numbers.
 A more formal version of the Hasse principle states that certain types of equations have a rational solution if and only if they have a solution in the real numbers and in the p-adic numbers for each prime p.

 Intuition

 Given a polynomial equation with rational coefficients, if it has a rational solution, then this also yields a real solution and a p-adic solution, as the rationals embed in the reals and p-adics: a global solution yields local solutions at each prime.
 The Hasse principle asks when the reverse can be done, or rather, asks what the obstruction is: when can you patch together solutions over the reals and p-adics to yield a solution over the rationals: when can local solutions be joined to form a global solution?

 One can ask this for other rings or fields: integers, for instance, or number fields.
-For number fields, rather than reals and p-adics, one uses complex embeddings and $\mathfrak p$-adics, for prime ideals $\mathfrak p$.
+For number fields, rather than reals and p-adics, one uses complex embeddings and $\mathfrak p$-adics, for prime ideals $\mathfrak p$ in the field's ring of integers.